 If there are black widows in the region of the world in which you live, you should consider spraying a thin layer of diatomaceous earth around the perimeter of your property.
 If this isn’t possible, I would disperse a layer around areas where black widows are likely to build their nests—any dark, dry, and secluded areas.

-If you happen to find a black widow in your home, we recommend dispersing DE powder strategically around the edges of rooms and behind or beneath furniture and appliances, with an eye toward places the vacuum and foot traffic doesn’t reach.
-The more DE powder your pests come into contact with, the quicker they’ll die.
+If you happen to find a black widow in your home, we recommend dispersing Dust to Dust powder strategically around the edges of rooms and behind or beneath furniture and appliances, with an eye toward places the vacuum and foot traffic doesn’t reach.
+The more Dust to Dust powder your pests come into contact with, the quicker they’ll die.
 The least messy, most accurate means of dispersal: Dr. Killigan’s Insect Buster.

 How to Rid Your Home of Spiders